iamjalenmarshall/WFU-T4-BofA-Project/README.md

 This repo is for the Wake Forest University School of Business Team Four Practicum Group project with Bank of America.

-We will be conducting anomaly detection test using Machine Learning practices on publicaly avaliable financial data
+We will be conducting anomaly detection test using Machine Learning practices on publicly avaliable financial data